Lucy Yi Zhenmei: Life and work

 Born on December 9, 1815, she was the youngest member of her family.
 Lucy was a very pious child, to the extent that she made a commitment to chastity at the age of 12.

 As she matured, she developed a love for reading and study.
 At the age of 20, in the midst of her higher education she grew very ill.
 After her recovery, Lucy took her spiritual life even more seriously.
-She devoted herself to the discipline of prayer with great devotion, assuming a way of life much like that of an ascetic while continuing to assist in the support her family.
+She devoted herself to the discipline of prayer with great devotion, assuming a way of life much like that of an ascetic while continuing to assist in the support of her family.
 Her mother taught her how to spin, which also became part of her daily life.

 After her father died, she lived with her brother and mother, using part of her leisure time to catechise children nearby.
 The parish priest, who asked her to teach at the school in Mianyang, noticed her devotion and reliable knowledge of her faith.
 After four years, her brother went to Chongqing to practice medicine, and Lucy and her mother joined him.
 In Chongqing, the local priest also asked her to help teach the women in their parish.
 When offered money for her work, she refused to take it and offered her work to God.

 A few years later, her brother moved to Guiyang, during which time her mother died.
 Full of enthusiasm for spreading the Good News, she went on doing missionary work.
 However, for her own safety she decided to stay in a convent of lay virgins.
 Shortly after, her failing health forced her to move back home again.
 In 1861, Bishop Hu asked her to teach once more at the convent.
 In spite of opposition from relatives, she returned to work there.